ColinJhEdwards/unit-testing-notes/README.md

 ### Keep your tests simple and concice

 - Think about yourself coming back to a test after a long period of time, or a fellow developer working with the test.
 Everyone should be able to quickly understand and change the test if needed.

+### Be thorough

+- Think of all the possible scenarios that could occur for your units/functions and how you can write a test for those scenarios.